By: Sakeena Mihar, Web Content Strategist, Administration and Operations Communications; Co-Chair of the Muslim Employee Community Network

 By increasing awareness of important issues, we can increase inclusion for Muslims at Ryerson so we can bring our whole selves to work.

-Throughout the past year, we’ve been able to work with the Ryerson community to launch the Muslim Employee Community Network.
+Throughout the past year, we’ve been able to work with the Ryerson community to launch the Muslim Faculty and Staff Community Network.
 One of the goals of the network is to share knowledge with the Ryerson community at large.
 By increasing awareness of important issues, we can increase inclusion for Muslims at Ryerson so we can bring our whole selves to work.

 If you’re interested in learning more about Ramadan, here are some additional links: